 All projects submitted on the platform will be reviewed and assessed by representatives from the partnering companies.
 The evaluation criteria include:

-- Uniqueness/novelty: how unique/novel is the solution
+- Uniqueness/differentiation: How unique/novel is the solution?

 The IP stays with you in any case, and no equity is taken.
 Participants can at any point withdraw from the challenge, and there are no caveats of doing so.